 Technology plays a vital role in the health of all Australians.
 From managing health information digitally to advances in gene technology, find out what we’re doing to improve health services, treatments and products.

 While we are updating our content, some of the links will take you back to our old website.

 Using digital information and modern communication technologies effectively is vital to the future of our health system.
 Technology plays a role in nearly every area of health, including health records.

 Australia has a secure online health record system called My Health Record.
 Having a My Health Record means your important health information including allergies, medical conditions and treatments, medicine details and scan reports can be accessed through one system.

 Technology also helps doctors and patients in regional, rural and remote areas.
 Broadband technology makes it possible for doctors to have video appointments with patients who can’t travel to hospitals for appointment with specialists.

 Advances in medical science also help to improve health care in Australia.
 Gene technology and genomics can give us new testing, diagnosis and treatments for diseases such as cancer and help produce new vaccines and drugs.

-- My Health Record contains 20 million clinical documents, 49 million prescription and dispense documents, and 220,000 documents provided by record-holders themselves.
+- My Health Record contains over 65 million clinical documents, over 128 million medicine documents and over 304,000 documents provided by record-holders themselves

 What we’re doing about health technology